 A retirement Plan should take into account your individual spending patterns and lifestyle of the retiree – Retirement is the beginning of the next phase of life and what it looks like will differ greatly for each couple or individual.
 Generic planning assumes that you will need 80% of your working salary to make ends meet.
 This could, in fact, be correct, but more than likely not.
 If you plan on travelling a lot or have a large mortgage on your residence (or a vacation home) you might have a real cost of living that meets or exceeds what you spent during your working years.

 A retirement plan should plan for the true cost of health care – If you think you are ok because Medicare is available to you at age 65 please think again.
-According to a 2015 study by Fidelity, the estimated out-of-pocket cost of health care for a retired couple at $245,000.
+The out-of-pocket cost of health care for a retired couple can often exceed $250,000.
 These expenses will vary greatly, but even the healthiest among us can accrue large expenses later in life.

 A retirement plan should be conservative in its approach to both spending and expected rates of investment returns – Any plan is only as good as the data you use and the assumptions you make in coming to conclusions.
 With every plan we make sure to “pad” the expenses by planning on slightly higher regularly occurring expenses as well as discretionary spending like travel and spoiling the grandkids.
 For investment returns we look to use what we consider to be reasonable forward asset class returns, not historic numbers.
 Current bond yields and stock market valuation levels have more impact on what to expect in the next 3-5 years than historic averages.